 Every garden has a story.
-Whether you want to share your photos on Facebook, frame a photo as art, or submit your garden to the Garden Photo of the Day, it all starts with understanding your garden’s unique story.
-We are often asked for tips taking stunning garden photography.
+Whether you want to share your photos on Facebook, frame a photo as art, or submit photos of your garden to the Garden Photo of the Day, it all starts with understanding your garden’s unique story.
+We are often asked for tips for taking stunning garden photos.

 The best photo is a shared photo.
 Here are optimal sizes for posting on social media: